1. Security cameras may be installed in situations and places where the security of either property or people would be enhanced.

 Related Policy Information:

-- Requests to release information obtained through security cameras must be submitted to the Superintendent and be approved prior to release.
+a) Requests to release information obtained through security cameras must be submitted to the Superintendent and be approved prior to release

-Any item, system, camera, technology device, communications device, or process, used alone or in conjunction with a network, for the purpose of gathering, monitoring, recording or storing an image or images of technology center facilities and/or people in technology center facilities.
-Such devices may include, but are not limited to: analog and digital security cameras, close circuit television, web cameras, and computerized visual monitoring.
+Security Camera: Any item, system, camera, technology device, communications device, or process, used alone or in conjunction with a network, for the purpose of gathering, monitoring, recording, or storing an image or images of technology center facilities and/or people in technology center facilities.
+Such devices may include but are not limited to: analog and digital security cameras, close circuit television, web cameras, and computerized visual monitoring.

-Core infrastructure maintained by IT Services for purposes of storing and retrieving images from all security cameras deployed across the technology center.
+Centralized Security System: Core infrastructure maintained by the district for purposes of storing and retrieving images from all security cameras deployed across the technology center.
 Infrastructure could include storage resources, such as disk drive arrays, as well as dedicated servers.
 Servers could perform activities such as storing images for later retrieval, retrieving images for investigation purposes, and maintaining logs of all access to stored security camera data.